Welcome to Stripe.

 d.
 Requirements for Delivery: It should come as no surprise to you that you will need a computer or mobile device, Internet connectivity, and an updated browser to access your Dashboard and review the Notices provided to you.
 If you are having problems viewing or accessing any Notices, please contact us and we can find another means of delivery.

 e.
-Withdrawing Consent: Due to the nature of the Services, you will not be able to begin using them without agreeing to electronic delivery of Notices.
+Withdrawing Consent: Due to the nature of the Services, you will not be able to begin using the Services without agreeing to electronic delivery of Notices.
 However, you may choose to withdraw your consent to receive Notices electronically by terminating your Stripe Account.

 a.
 Term and Termination: This Agreement is effective upon the date you first access or use the Services and continues until terminated by you or Stripe.
 You may terminate this Agreement by closing your Stripe Account at any time by opening the data tab in your account settings, selecting “close my account” and ceasing to use the Service.
-If you use the Service again or register for another Stripe Account, you are consenting to this Agreement.
-We may terminate this Agreement or close your Stripe Account at any time for any reason by providing you Notice.
-We may suspend your Stripe Account and your ability to access funds in your Stripe Account, or terminate this Agreement, if (i) we determine in our sole discretion that you are ineligible for the Service because of significant fraud or credit risk, or any other risks associated with your Stripe Account; and (ii) you use the Services in a prohibited manner or otherwise do not comply with any of the provisions of this Agreement; or (iii) any Law or Financial Services Provider requires us to do so.
+If you use the Services again or register for another Stripe Account, you are consenting to this Agreement.
+We may terminate this Agreement or close your Stripe Account at any time for any reason (including, without limitation, for any activity that may create harm or loss to the goodwill of a Payment Method) by providing you Notice.
+We may suspend your Stripe Account and your ability to access funds in your Stripe Account, or terminate this Agreement, if (i) we determine in our sole discretion that you are ineligible for the Services because of significant fraud or credit risk, or any other risks associated with your Stripe Account; (ii) you use the Services in a prohibited manner or otherwise do not comply with any of the provisions of this Agreement; (iii) any Law, Payment Method Provider or Payment Method Acquirer requires us to do so; or (iv) we are otherwise entitled to do so under this Agreement.
+A Payment Method Provider or Payment Method Acquirer may terminate your ability to accept its Payment Method, at any time and for any reason, in which case you will no longer be able to accept the Payment Method under this Agreement.

 b.
 Effects of Termination: Termination does not immediately relieve you of obligations incurred by you under this Agreement.
-Upon termination, you agree to (i) complete all pending Transactions, (ii) stop accepting new Transactions through the Service, and (iii) immediately remove all Stripe or payment network logos from your website (unless permitted under a separate license with the payment network).
-Your continued or renewed use of the Service after all pending Transactions have been processed serves to renew your consent to the terms of this Agreement.
+Upon termination, you agree to (i) complete all pending Transactions, (ii) stop accepting new Transactions, and (iii) immediately remove all Stripe and payment network logos from your website (unless permitted under a separate license with the payment network).
+Your continued or renewed use of the Services after all pending Transactions have been processed serves to renew your consent to the terms of this Agreement.
 If you terminate this Agreement, we will pay out any remaining funds owed to you in accordance with Section C.

-In addition, upon termination you understand and agree that (i) all licenses granted to you by Stripe under this Agreement will end; (ii) we reserve the right (but have no obligation) to delete all of your information and account data stored on our servers within 10 days of termination; (iii) we will not be liable to you for compensation, reimbursement, or damages related to your use of the Service, or any termination or suspension of the Service or deletion of your information or account data; and (iv) you are still liable to us for any Fees or fines, or other financial obligation incurred by you or through your use of the Service prior to termination.
+In addition, upon termination you understand and agree that (i) all licenses granted to you by Stripe under this Agreement will end; (ii) subject to Section D.5, we reserve the right (but have no obligation) to delete all of your information and account data stored on our servers; (iii) we will not be liable to you for compensation, reimbursement, or damages related to your use of the Services, or any termination or suspension of the Services or deletion of your information or account data; and (iv) you are still liable to us for any Fees or fines, or other financial obligation incurred by you or through your use of the Services prior to termination.

 Section B: Stripe Technology

-Stripe has developed and provides access to the APIs that may be used to access the Services.
-You may use the APIs solely as described in the Documentation to process Transactions or use the Services on websites and through the applications identified in your Stripe Account.
+Stripe has developed and provides access to the API that may be used to access the Services.
+You may use the API solely as described in the Documentation to use the Services on websites and through the applications identified in your Stripe Account.
 You may manage your Stripe Account, connect with other service providers, and enable additional features through the Stripe management dashboard (“Dashboard”).

-We will give you both publishable and secret API keys for live and test Transactions available through the Dashboard.
+We will make publishable and secret API keys for live and test Transactions available to you through the Dashboard.
 Publishable keys identify Transactions with your Customers, and secret keys permit any API call to your Stripe Account.
 You are responsible for securing your secret keys – do not publish or share them with any unauthorized persons.
 Failure to secure your secret keys will increase the likelihood of fraud on your Stripe Account and potential losses to you or your Customers.
+You should contact us immediately if you become aware of any unauthorized use of your secret key or any other breach of security regarding the Services.
 We provide more details on proper use of publishable and secret API keys in the Documentation.
 Information on securing your Stripe Account is available in Section D.

 2. Ownership of Stripe IP

-Stripe grants you a nonexclusive and nontransferable license to electronically access and use the Stripe IP only in the manner described in this Agreement.
+You are granted a nonexclusive and nontransferable license to electronically access and use the Stripe IP only in the manner described in this Agreement.
 Stripe does not sell to you, and you do not have the right to sublicense the Stripe IP.
 We may make updates to the Stripe IP or new Services available to you automatically as electronically published by Stripe, but we may require action on your part before you may use the Stripe IP or new Services (including activation through the Dashboard, or acceptance of new or additional terms).
-Stripe may revoke or terminate this license at any time if you use Stripe IP in a manner prohibited by this Agreement.
+Stripe may revoke or terminate this licence at any time if you use Stripe IP in a manner prohibited by this Agreement.

 You may not: (i) claim or register ownership of Stripe IP on your behalf or on behalf of others; (ii) sublicense any rights in Stripe IP granted by us; (iii) import or export any Stripe IP to a person or country in violation of any country’s export control Laws; (iv) use Stripe IP in a manner that violates this Agreement or Laws; or (v) attempt to do any of the foregoing.